Frequently Asked Questions About Christianity, Answered Honestly!

 Thou shalt not eat any abominable thing."

-By keeping these ceremonial laws of purity, the Old Testament saints proved themselves a people committed to Jehovah God alone.
-That they would reject the vain fashions, tastes and plowings of the world for the distinction of being a special people that are chosen of God.
-By their obedience in carefully avoiding being woven into the fabric of the unclean world, they prove themselves distinct from it.
+By keeping these laws illustrating ceremonial cleanliness, the Old Testament saints proved themselves a people committed to Jehovah God alone.
+Thus they would reject the vain fashions, tastes and plowings of the world for the distinction of being a special people that God had chosen.
+By their obedience in carefully avoiding themselves being woven into the fabric of the unclean world, they show themselves distinct from it.

 Ezra 9:11-12